When shopping for adenium seeds, you may have seen those pictures of beautiful blue adenium flowers and may have been tempted to get some yourself.

 Double or triple bloom adenium flowers are usually grafted on other adenium branches.
 This is to help growers choose the known flower color beforehand–as seed-grown adenium may not produce the exact color like the parents.
 When grafted on cuttings, these multiple layer flowers can grow really well.

-Searching Around for Blue Desert Rose Flowers
+Looking for Blue Desert Rose Flowers

 Below is a great informative video on what to look out for when buying adenium desert rose seeds online to get the best deal for your money.